Pain Relief Cream: Do They Actually Work?

 We’ll feature some YouTube videos with medical experts discussing pain relief cream, as well as some unsponsored user reviews of various pain relief creams.

-What Ingredients in Creams are Shown to Relieve Pain?
+Which Ingredients are Shown to Relieve Pain?

 There are several compounds that have been shown in medical studies to relieve pain when applied topically.